Skip to main content

 Credit Risk

-Transaction Details: Documentation to support a legitimate transaction.
+Transaction Details: Documentation to support a legitimate transaction

 • Note: Must include buyer contact information.

-• Examples: Invoice, Contract, or Work Order.
+• Examples: Invoice, contract, or work order

 Merchant Financial Liquidity Confirmation: Validate the merchant has the funds offset chargebacks, returns, disputes.